SrijanBadhya/Debsoc/Running the PES Debsoc.md

-- You won't look like bad planners since the reason for the extension is not you, but rather them, the recruits who didn't make it yet.
+- You won't look like bad planners since the reason for the extension is not you, but rather them, the recruits who didn't make it to the round 1 yet.
 - Prestige isn't some tangible value.
 You don't need to be a prestigious club.
 You need to be a good club which people have positive thoughts about.
 Being less inclusive because you care about prestige, hampers your 3 main goals: growth, community, and enjoyment of the people, since you have less people to provide value to.
 - It's way easier for people to bitch, "this club was so unfair and I couldn't get in", than for people to bitch, "this club was so easy and they took nearly everybody in".